Student Handbook 2014/2015

 [ Back to Top ]

 The Commodore Card is the official identification card for the University.
 All students, whether full- or part-time, are required to have a valid identification card for any semester in which they are registered.
 The card is the property of the University, and if a student withdraws, it must be relinquished to the office of the dean of the school in which the student is enrolled.
 The Commodore Card is not transferable, and altering cards is prohibited.
-Damaged cards should be replaced at the Commodore Card Office.
+Damaged cards should be replaced (for a fee) at the Commodore Card Office.
 If misused, cards may be invalidated for specific activities such as varsity athletic events or Recreation Center access.

 The University reserves the option of suspending Commodore Card debit privileges, in whole or in part, of any individual for any reason.
 In the event that debit privileges are entirely suspended, any funds remaining in a the Commodore Cash debit spending account will be returned to the individual’s student account, or otherwise returned if the individual has no student account.